 About the Octet

-Currently, the octet consists of Claire Bleumer, Esther Torrenga, Genevieve Verhage, Marcus van den Munckhof, Rares Mihailescu, René van Munster, Sanne Bijker and Sanne van der Horst.
+Currently, the octet consists of Claire Bleumer, Esther Torrenga, Genevieve Verhage, Alistair Sung, Rares Mihailescu, René van Munster, Sanne Bijker and Sanne van der Horst.

-World-renowned cellist Yo-Yo Ma said in an interview: “… this ensemble is a treasure indeed, a fine example to the world of music… Everywhere I play: Brazil, Japan, the US, people want to talk to me about the Cello Octet…”
+“…this ensemble is a treasure indeed, a fine example to the world of music… Everywhere I play: Brazil, Japan, the US, people want to talk to me about the Cello Octet…” (Yo-Yo Ma)